Some features and elements may not work while performing updates on this website

 - Eye strain (such as with extended digital device use)

-Usually, eyelid twitching will resolve within a couple of days or weeks.
+- Poor nutrition Preventing and Treating Eyelid Twitching Usually, eyelid twitching will resolve within a couple of days or weeks.
 If it persists, determine the cause to speed up the diagnostic process.
 Consider going to bed a little earlier, cutting out caffeine or alcohol, or finding ways to reduce or manage stress.
 You can also try lubricating eye drops to add moisture to your eyes.
 Notice when the spasms are happening and what else is happening in your life (time of day, food intake, stress level, exhaustion).
 You can make some changes to stop or prevent eye twitching.
 If you notice eye twitching in addition to vision disturbances or eye strain, contact your doctor for a vision assessment, as it could be a sign of a refractive change.
+When is Eyelid Twitching a Concern?
+If the eyelid spasms don't pass and become chronic, it may be a sign that you have a condition called benign essential blepharospasm.
+This condition is when the eye muscles blink uncontrollably, usually affecting both eyes.
+While the cause of blepharospasm is not known, it is more common in middle-aged women, and there are several conditions that can exacerbate symptoms, including:

 - Eye inflammation (blepharitis) or infection (pink eye)